 I figured instead of using cream and butter to flavor it, I would use a base of sautéed, lightly browned onions, ginger, and garlic to add a flavor punch along with some sundried tomatoes and Stahlbush Frozen Cranberries.
 Savory, sweet, tart, salty, ~ this recipe has it all!

 I have tried this recipe out twice at home.
-It is such a super easy recipe – with a handful of ingredients such as:
+It is such a super easy recipe – with a handful of ingredients.

 - olive oil